 The first thing that needs to go is keyword stuffing; the idea that businesses can puff up a blog post or article with keywords is dead.
 It’s an old-school technique that doesn’t provide value to readers and it’s too obvious to crawl bots that read websites for Google.
 If it reads poorly for potential customers and is frowned upon by Google, then it’s a no-go.

 Another more dangerous tactic is the use of advertorial which is also known as native advertising.
 Like with many things in marketing the US dog wags the UK tail and people blindly accept standard practice over there as being totally legal here too.
 That is simply not the case; our laws are stricter and Google has clamped down on this easy link-building method as well.
 Don’t think you can fool people by paying for what are essentially fake endorsements.
 If the Advertising Standards Agency catches you, you could face a significant fine.

-This is not to say that businesses that cannot afford TV aren’t able to do similar, but it is important to see how other marketing tactics influence things.
 It’s rarely a good idea to focus only on one tactic.
 More tactics means better ROI but remember, choosing tactics is based on the needs of your business.
-(Link to marketing strategy blog)

 Google’s goal is to create a system that can mimic human judgement and use tried and trusted signals.
 This includes age of websites, user experience, inbound links from high quality websites such as national and trade media.

 Getting the basics right of technical SEO is important, but also bear in mind that success in SEO is often a by-product of good overall marketing.
 The effects are integrated and like a house of cards, one weak card means the whole thing won’t stand up.